Graduate Studies for Doctor of Philosophy (PhD) degree

 Four seminar papers must be submitted, each worth 0.5 credit (for the total of 2 credits out of 8).

-The courses include two mandatory courses:
+The courses include two mandatory courses for biomedical students:

 Course No. 81-900 – "New horizons in molecular and cellular biology" – 1 credit.